Courier alarms allow you to arm the alarm when the vehicle is still running with the key left in the ignition.

 RRP: 900.00 (may vary depending on vehicle)

 The Toyota Hiace has dominated the courier van market for years in New Zealand.
-With Cobra being the approved alarm brand for Toyota New Zealand they have had a number of Courier alarms which were dealership fitted.
+With Cobra being the approved alarm brand for Toyota New Zealand they have had a number of Courier alarms that were dealership fitted.

 I’ll write another post covering the historic options soon as there is too much to go into here.